 11. Miniature American Shepherd

 Unlike the Miniature Australian Shepherd, which is not recognized by the AKC, the Miniature American Shepherd is a member of the organization’s Herding Group.
-These smaller dogs appeal to owners who want a portable and compact companion for apartment- or city-living, but don’t let their petite size fool you.
-These shepherds have just as much energy as larger herding breeds.
+These smaller dogs appeal to owners who want a portable and compact companion for apartments or city living, but don’t let their petite size fool you.
+These Shepherds have just as much energy as larger herding breeds.

 The Miniature American Shepherd’s stubborn personality also presents a challenge to many first-time dog owners.
 If you devote the necessary time and energy to training, though, the breed provides a loyal and intelligent companion.